Crying Wolf

-"Crying Wolf" is the 14th episode of the second season of The CW television series The Vampire Diaries, and the 36th episode of the series overall.
-It originally aired on February 10, 2011.
-The episode was written by Brian Young and directed by David Von Ancken.
+"Crying Wolf" is the fourteenth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 36th of the series.
+It aired on The CW on February 10, 2011.
+The episode was written by story editor Brian Young and directed by David Von Ancken.

 Plot

 The episode starts with Jules (Michaela McManus) and Brady (Stephen Amell) burning the bodies of the dead werewolves so people will not find them.
 Another werewolf, Stevie (Erik Stocklin), is also there who informs them that Mason was looking for the moonstone to break the curse of the sun and the moon and explains that if the vampires break it then they will be able to walk in the sun but if the werewolves do it, then they will be able to turn whenever they want (even never) and not be forced to do it only at the full moon.
 Jules and Brady decide that they have to find the moonstone and everything that is needed to break the curse, including Elena (Nina Dobrev), and they ask Tyler's (Michael Trevino) help.

 Elena wants to get away from everything for a while, so she goes away with Stefan (Paul Wesley) for a romantic weekend at her parents' house near the lake.
 When they get there, Elena remembers her parents and memories of them at the house come back to her mind.
 Stefan is there for her and they later find out a secret place where Elena's parents were hiding vampire weapons as well as other Gilbert journals.

 Damon (Ian Somerhalder) meets Elijah (Daniel Gillies) at the tea party Carol (Susan Walters) is organizing and tries to find out his plans and why he wants to keep Elena safe at the moment but Elijah does not seem willing to share his plans.
 At the same time, Bonnie (Kat Graham), with the help of Caroline (Candice Accola) and Jeremy (Steven R. McQueen), uses her magic to force Luka (Bryton James) tell her about Elijah's plans.

 Damon gets back to the Salvatore house with Alaric (Matt Davis) and they try to figure out what Elijah wants and how they are going to kill him.
 Alaric has to meet Jenna (Sara Canning) and gets up to leave, but on his way out he gets stabbed from a werewolf and Stevie drugs Damon.
 The werewolves tie Damon up and they start torturing him so he will tell them where the moonstone is.
 Damon does not tell them anything when Elijah appears with the moonstone.
 He challenges the werewolves to take it and he kills all of them while Jules runs away.
 Before he leaves, he tells Damon once again to keep Elena safe.